(December - March)

 Winter Activities in the Heart of Argyll

-Recommended by Heather Thomas-Smith from Heathery Heights
+Recommended by local Heather, Heathery Heights

 The Heart of Argyll is rich in wildlife, stunning scenery, history and heritage, and home to the famous Crinan Canal.